apollographql/apollo-link/packages/apollo-link-retry/README.md

 description: Attempt an operation multiple times if it fails due to network or server errors.
 ---

 Sometimes, you're in an unreliable situation but you would rather wait longer than explicitly fail an operation. `apollo-link-retry` provides exponential backoff, and jitters delays between attempts by default.
-It does not (currently) handle retries for GraphQL errors in the response, only for network errors.
+It supports retries for both network errors and GraphQL errors in the response.

 One such use case is to hold on to a request while a network connection is offline and retry until it comes back online.